Renesas-SST/meta-renesas/recipes-docs/rz-cmn-readme/files/README.md

       ```
    - Type `yes` to confirm the host's authenticity when prompted.

-#### Switching from OpenSSH to Dropbear
+##### 4.1.4.5.
+Switching from OpenSSH to Dropbear

-By default, the RZ/G2L-SBC image uses OpenSSH as the SSH server.
+By default, the RZ boards image uses OpenSSH as the SSH server.
 If you want to switch to Dropbear, follow these steps:

 - Step 1: Edit the local.conf file in Yocto build configuration
 - Step 2: Step 2: Modify the SSH-related variables to disable OpenSSH and enable Dropbear by changing: